theo-dep/wasm-dom/docs/cpp.md

 If a DOM element is passed, `newVnode` will be turned into a DOM node, and the passed element will be replaced by the created DOM node.
 If an `oldVnode` is passed, asm-dom will efficiently modify it to match the description in the new vnode.

 **If `unsafePatch` in `init` is equal to false, any old vnode passed must be the resulting vnode from the previous call to patch.
-Otherwise, no operation is performed and NULL is returned.**
+Otherwise, no operation is performed and nullptr is returned.**

 ```c++
 VNode* oldVnode = h("span", std::string("old node"));